 So, What Is the Flipper Zero?

-At its core, the Flipper Zero is a small, portable multi-tool for interacting with the digital world around us.
-It looks like a playful Tamagotchi with a pixelated dolphin mascot on the screen, but don’t let its cute design fool you.
-The device is packed with a lot of functionality: it can read, store, and emulate RFID cards, scan and interact with radio frequencies, clone remote controls, interact with NFC tags, and even act as a universal infrared remote which I will show you later in this article.
-Initially, this sounded intimidating.
-But diving into the basics, I quickly realized that the Flipper Zero is beginner-friendly if you start small.
-You don’t need to be a hacker to make it useful—just a little curious.
+At its core, the Flipper Zero is a small, portable multi-tool designed for interacting with the digital world around us.
+It resembles a playful Tamagotchi with a pixelated dolphin mascot on the screen, but don’t let its cute design fool you.
+The device is packed with functionality: it can read, store, and emulate RFID cards, scan radio frequencies, clone remote controls, interact with NFC tags, and even act as a universal infrared (IR) remote, which I will show you later.
+Initially, these features sounded intimidating.
+But diving into the basics, I quickly realized the Flipper Zero is beginner-friendly if you start small.
+You don’t need to be a cybersecurity expert or hacker to make it useful—just a little curiosity and the right guidance.

 What I Learned (Without Any Coding Knowledge)

-Then I moved on to RFID.
-I scanned my college school key card and, sure enough, the Flipper read it and saved the code.
-I couldn’t emulate it due to security protections (which is a great thing), but it taught me a little about how modern access systems work.
-I also learned about NFC technology—the same stuff used in contactless payments—and how I could scan NFC tags to learn what’s stored on them or write new data to blank ones.
-As much as I wanted to go around scanning every card, I felt that there were some cybersecurity risks in that and did not want to overstep, especially irresponsibly.
+Next, I dove into RFID.
+I scanned my college key card and, sure enough, the Flipper Zero read it and saved the code.
+While I couldn’t emulate it—due to the security protections in place (which is a good thing!),—it gave me a better understanding of how modern access control systems work.
+I also explored NFC technology—the same tech behind contactless payments—and learned how to scan NFC tags to discover stored data or even write new data to blank tags.
+The temptation to scan every card was there, but I felt it was important to be responsible and avoid any potential cybersecurity risks; I definitely didn’t want to overstep boundaries or act irresponsibly.

 Turn Flipper Into a Universal IR Remote